Trinity Lutheran School Admissions Policy

 - All students must register for admission each year.

-- For new students in Tiny Treasures, Early Learners or Pre-Kindergarten, parents must submit the registration fee, a completed application, copy of the child’s birth certificate, and copy of the child’s complete Immunization Records. *All immunizations must be current by September 1, in order for the student to continue to attending classes.
+- For new students in preschool 3s or 4s, parents must submit the registration fee, a completed application, copy of the child’s birth certificate, and copy of the child’s complete Immunization Records. *All immunizations must be current by August 1, in order for the student to continue attending classes.

-- New students of kindergarten thru 8th grade are given an entrance exam for admission into the school.
+- New students of Kindergarten thru 8th grade may be given a placement exam before enrollment into the school is finalized.
 Kindergarten students are given a Kindergarten readiness test

-- The acceptance of any child for enrollment is subject to the approval by the Board of Education.
+- The acceptance of any child for enrollment is subject to the approval by the Principal.

 - The registration fee must accompany a student’s registration form.
 No refunds or transfers of the registration fee will be made.
-The Registration Fee will be refunded only if the Board of Education declines to accept a student for enrollment.
+The Registration Fee will be refunded only if the school declines to accept a student for enrollment.

 - Probation (ALL New Students): Any new student enrolled will enter on probationary basis.
 The student will be on probation for a nine-week period from the date of first class attendance.
-At the end of nine weeks, the admissions councilor and teacher will review the student’s academic achievement (must be passing all subjects), students conduct (attendance, tardies, behavior and the family’s school financial account) will be recommended to the Board of Education whether the student be allowed to continue at Trinity Lutheran School.
+At the end of nine weeks, the Principal and teacher will review the student’s academic achievement (must be passing all subjects) and conduct (attendance, tardies, behavior and the family’s school financial account).
+The decision about continued enrollment will be made by the Principal.